m00racle/newPong/readme.md

 One thing I must remember is to always read the documentation because the sequence of the parameter values inputs are important!

 Pong Day 2:

-1. make the game scene (ball, stick, and scores)
+[x] make the game scene (ball, stick, and scores)

-1. make the stick for player 1 and player 2 moves when certain key is pressed down (hold)!
+[ ] make the stick for player 1 and player 2 moves when certain key is pressed down (hold)!

-1. Make the new font to make the scene looks retro
+[x] ~~Make the new font to make the scene looks retro~~

+I guess I must just use the basic font provided by the course at this moment.
+The coloring limitations on this platform makes it hard to fint the correct font to put in the middle of the field as the logo for the game.

-1. Choose one font (the best) from all other options.
+[x] Choose one font (the best) from all other options.

 In Pong day -2 I have collected some interesting fonts.
 All are open source and also quite good.